-If you've ever read the Gospels, you've seen it, time indicated by hour of the day instead of the familiar, modern, hour of the clock.
+If you have ever read the Gospels, you have seen it, time indicated by hour of the day instead of the familiar, modern, hour of the clock.
 All time of day references given in the Bible's original languages are written as hours of the day, not hours of the clock.

 So what do you do if you want to understand those references to hours of the day given in the Bible?

 You need a clock that tells time measured in hours of the day.

 Clocks that tell time that way are called Bible Clocks.